5 Ways To Utilize Therapy Dolls For Depression In Children

 Treating depression through online therapy

-Therapy is often recommended in treating childhood depression, and not just for the child.
-Sometimes, parents need additional help managing their own emotions and mental health challenges so that they can provide the best emotional support for their child.
-Still, finding a provider who can work around the schedule of a busy parent might be challenging.
+Therapy is often recommended for treating childhood depression––and not just for the child.
+Sometimes, parents and caregivers need additional help managing their own emotions and mental health challenges so that they can provide the best emotional support for their child.
+However, finding a provider who can work around the schedule of a busy parent is often challenging.

-Moreover, online therapy has proven to be as effective as traditional therapy.
-A recent study found that online acceptance commitment therapy, in particular, could be beneficial for parents of children with chronic conditions like depression.
+Moreover, online therapy has suggested to be as effective as traditional therapy in many cases.
+For example, a recent study found that online acceptance commitment therapy, in particular, could be beneficial for parents of children with chronic conditions like depression.

 Takeaway

-Millions of children experience depression every year, and it may benefit them to explore different treatment options with the guidance and expertise of a mental health professional.
-The use of therapy dolls is a treatment option that can help a child experiencing depression regulate their emotions, build connection and companionship, and find a distraction from their negative thoughts.
-In addition to therapy dolls, therapy and medication may also help treat childhood depression.
-Parents of children with chronic conditions may also benefit from therapy.
-To learn more and to connect with an online therapist for support managing your child’s mental health, reach out to BetterHelp.
+The use of therapy dolls by a trained professional is a treatment option that may help a child experiencing depression control their emotions, build social skills, and find a distraction from their negative thoughts.
+In addition to therapy dolls, other types of therapy and medication may also help treat childhood depression.
+Parents of children with chronic conditions may benefit from therapy, too.

 Depression is treatable, and you're not alone